-Gabrielle Martin and Jeremiah Hughes are co-founders of Ci Co.
-Both artists have a primary formation in dance with complementary specialties in aerial work and physical theatre.
+Gabrielle Martin and Jeremiah Hughes are co-founders and choreographers of Company Ci.
+Both artists have a primary formation in dance with comprehensive training in aerial work and theatre.
 They started collaborating while performing as principal characters with Cirque du Soleil’s TORUK - The First Flight.

 From 2011-2015, Gabrielle toured full time with Cavalia, performing aerial rope, bungee trapeze, bungee dance and harness dance numbers.
 In 2015, she began working with Cirque du Soleil as part of the creation of TORUK - The First Flight.
 She toured with this show until it closed in 2019, during which time she was the principal female character, Tsyal, and performed a solo aerial silks number.
 In 2018, Gabrielle co-founded the aerial dance-theatre company, Ci and directed it’s first show, Limb(e)s with the support of a Canada Council for the Arts Explore and Create grant, creative collaborators, and residencies at Cirkör LAB (SE), L’Espace Catastrophe (BE), and Le Centre de Création (FR).
 In 2019, she presented Limb(e)s at Montréal Complètement Cirque (CA), La Chapelle Scènes Contemporaines (CA), and Assembly Festival at Edinburgh Festival Fringe (UK).
 Gabrielle recently completed a certificate in Circus Dramaturgy at the Centre National des Arts du Cirque (France, 2020).